mildred/caribou/docs/instructions.md

  -  **RESTORE_STACK**: Pop a continuation pointer from the data stack and restore the stacks from this continuation.

- -  **ADD_SYMBOL**: not specified.
-Insert a symbol in the symbol table and push on the data stack its identifier.
-Skip the next 7 bytes in instruction memory.
+ -  **ADD_SYMBOL**: Insert a symbol in the symbol table and push on the data stack its identifier.

- -  **FIND_SYMBOL**: not specified.
-Lookup a symbol in the symbol table and if the symbol is found, push its identifier on the data stack.
+ -  **FIND_SYMBOL**: Lookup a symbol in the symbol table and if the symbol is found, push its identifier on the data stack.
 If it is not found, pushes nil onto the stack.

  -  **JZ**: Jump on zero.
 Pop an instruction pointer and a condition from the data stack.
 If the condition is zero, jusp to the specified address.